jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

 and [Jupyter Book](https://jupyterbook.org/).
 The wide adoption of such solutions highlights their suitability in many use cases.

-Though the existing text-based formats go a long way toward supporting the need of the community, they share a significant pain-point: the inability to represent outputs and attachments.
+Though the existing text-based formats go a long way toward supporting the needs of the community, they share a significant pain-point: the inability to represent outputs and attachments.

 Other pain points are:

-- Jupytext needs to hack its way in the Jupyter(Lab) content manager to support opening and saving text notebooks seamlessly; this also takes some configuration steps for the user;
+- Jupytext needs to hack its way in, in the Jupyter(Lab) content manager to support opening and saving text notebooks seamlessly; this also requires some configuration steps from the user;
 - most other tools in the ecosystem (e.g. nbconvert, nbgrader) can't read or write text notebooks, forcing the users to convert their notebooks back and forth using `.ipynb` format;
 - there are many text notebook formats or implementations out there, each of which brings a combination of coupled